hkjens/hkjens/README.md

 ## My work

 I always followed a certain curiosity to guide my professional life, a desire to experience, learn, know and to create things.
-My education as electrical engineer at TU/e Eindhoven helped me to expand my posibilities.
+My education as electrical engineer at TU/e Eindhoven helped me to expand my possibilities.
 To this day, I love to think about how things can be done better and IT is a practical tool for that in our digital era.

 ### Gamification